workato/dogstatsd-ruby/README.md

 The DogStatsD client attaches an internal tag, `entity_id`.
 The value of this tag is the content of the `DD_ENTITY_ID` environment variable, which is the pod’s UID.

-## Usage

-In order to use DogStatsD metrics, events, and Service Checks the Datadog Agent must be [running and available](https://docs.datadoghq.com/developers/dogstatsd/?tab=ruby).

 ### Metrics

 After the client is created, you can start sending custom metrics to Datadog.
 See the dedicated [Metric Submission: DogStatsD documentation](https://docs.datadoghq.com/metrics/dogstatsd_metrics_submission/?tab=ruby) to see how to submit all supported metric types to Datadog with working code examples: